taishiwalden/taishiwalden.com/src/posts/about.md

 **If you've made it this far, thanks for visiting my personal website!**

-Below you'll find a collection of miscellaneous things I find interesting.
+Below you'll find a collection of miscellaneous things.

 <details>
   <summary>🏡 Quotes I love</summary>